Java-Game-Maker/JavaGameEngine/README.md

 ### Built With

-The javagameengine is build with vanila java 1.8 with the swing framework as the input and drawing aspects
+The javagameengine is built with vanila java 1.8 using the swing framework for the input and drawing aspects

 * [Java](https://www.oracle.com/java/technologies/downloads/)